bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 14th level, you gain resistance to necrotic damage.
 \column
 #### Spellshroud
-Starting at 18th level, when you cast a spell as a bonus action using your Dualcasting feature, you can designate an enemy you can see within 30' of you.
+Starting at 18th level, when you cast a spell as a bonus action using your Dualcasting feature, you can designate an enemy you can see within 30 feet  of you.
 Any attacks that enemy makes against you until the beginning of your next turn are made at disadvantage.
 \page
 ## Warmage Spell List
 Note: the warmage is intentionally limited to spells of 5th level and lower and have a fairly restricted "utility belt" of spell choices.
 They are intended to use upper slots for upcasting lower-level spells and mostly cast damaging/direct combat spells.
 This is why they have Extra Attack and other features (relative to a wizard).
 Spells marked with (\*) are new and found in the Spells section.